DeustoDatacom/BDAP/dataviz.md

 :::

 ### <span class="pretitle">2.
-Data visualization as a tool for communication</span> What charts say {data-transition="fade"}
+Data visualisation as a tool for communication</span> What charts say {data-transition="fade"}

 **Implicitly**

-No chart is an unbiased view of the data, as data visualization is a manufactured artefact.
+No chart is an unbiased view of the data, as data visualisation is a manufactured artefact.

 <blockquote style="font-size:.8em">